 However, if we do not mean "fictive" discounts when the old price is very high, is that policy always profitable?

 Take the same landing service as an example.
-Suppose Astudio company offers a 40% discount for building a website, the cost and selling price remains the same, and the quantity is doubled due to the discount.
+Suppose Astudio company offers a 40% discount for building a website, the cost, and selling price remains the same, and the quantity is doubled due to the discount.

 ROI= (240-200)*4/200*100%=80%

 As a result of the reckoning, it turns out that even in the case of doubling the sale, the discount result is negative.
 Investment analysis and experience show that unreasonable discounts affect the quality of work.
-If the company has a limited working resource and the number of orders doubles, the only way to avoid loss, is to work twice as fast, which ultimately affects quality.
+If the company has a limited working resource and the number of orders doubles, the only way to avoid loss, is to work twice as fast, which ultimately impacts quality.

 Due to reckless discounts or dumping during the financial crises, the company receives resources but consumes staff by earning problems with customers because of the quality, which in turn spends more time smoothing them out, leaving them with no net income.